 With Queen Esther as an example for those desiring to be a part of this Bride-Company, let us apply Esther’s example to us as modern-day Believers in Yahushua Messiah [Jesus Christ].
 We must understand that if we want to be a part of the Bride of the King, then we too need to ‘put on’ our royal apparel, which can be seen in both the spiritual realm and in the natural, physical realm.

 As Believers in Messiah, we are told (Revelation 1:5-6) that we are ‘kings and priest unto God,’ and so we represent the King of Kings!
 All Believers are part of Yahuwah’s royal family, and thus we all have a royal status to uphold!
 Everything we do should be a reflection of our Saviour, Messiah Yahushua.
-And as we represent Him before a lost and dying world, we are to represent Him with honour and dignity!
+And as we represent Him before a lost and dying world, we are to represent Him with honour and dignity and excellence!

 It is therefore fitting for us, as His ambassadors, to represent Him by our clothing.
 Like Queen Esther, our ‘clothing’ reflects our set-apart, royal status, and speaks of both the spiritual and physical clothing we are to put on.